MRimk/UniversityNotes/Information-security-and-privacy.md

 }
 ```

+Assuming a blackbox fuzzer, the likelihood of randomly generating a 32-bit integer to match a specific value is 1 in 2 32.
+A more advanced fuzzer that leverages feedback could observe that such a comparison is made and then reinsert the constant into the input in the next iteration, increasing the likelihood to 1 in 2.
+A whitebox fuzzer knows of this condition beforehand (e.g. through symbolic execution) and can generate a valid input in a single attempt.

 **Exercise 7.3**
 What is a sanitizer and why is it helpful in fuzzing?
 Why can certain bugs only be detected when using sanitizers?

+A sanitizer is a fault detector and reporter.
+It implements a security policy and enforces it by inserting runtime checks and raising a red flag when the policy is violated.
+They increase the likelihood that a bug is detected, which is a requirement for successful fuzzing.
+A fuzzer can only report/save a bug-triggering input if it is informed of the fault that happened, and sanitizers are a great way to do that.
+The most basic form of fault detection is through crashes: a bug corrupts memory and results in an invalid memory access, which the CPU detects and raises an exception for.
+However, not all memory corruptions crash, and not all bugs corrupt memory, so many of them remain undetected, unless a sanitizer which implements a policy that detects them is employed.